bourdakos1/jCenter-Upload/README.md

 ```

 ## Upload
-Run ```./gradlew bintrayUpload``` in your projects terminal
+Run ```./gradlew bintrayUpload``` in your projects terminal.

 ## Linking to jCenter
 This final step only needs to be completed the first time you upload your library.

 Login to your https://bintray.com account and click on your recently uploaded repository.

-On the bottom of the page you should see an add to JCenter button
+On the bottom of the page you should see an add to JCenter button:
 ![](help_button.png)

 Click on it and then just click send.
 It will take a few hours before your library is approved.

+## Updating
+Make sure you bump your version number in your properties file.
+Run ```./gradlew bintrayUpload``` in your projects terminal.